shon-developer/LearningjavaScript/10_sat_2022/readme.md

 ## History

-JavaScript was invented by Brendan Eich in 1997 and became an ECMA standard.
+JavaScript was invented by Brendan Eich in 1995 and became an ECMA standard.
-The First name of javascript is Mocha, then it became liveScript and later changed to JavaScript around the year 2000.
+The First name of javascript is Mocha, then it became liveScript and later changed to JavaScript.

-The time the two main browsers were netscape and internet explorer
+That time the two main browsers were netscape and internet explorer

 ## What is ECMA Script?

-ECMAScript is a Javascript intended to ensure the interoperability of web pages across different browsers.In short it is a language specification.
+ECMAScript is a Javascript standard intended to ensure the interoperability of web pages across different browsers.In short it is a language specification.

 ## What is ES6

 ECMAScript 2015 was the second major revision to JavaScript.
-It is the finest standard set to write the code.
+It is the finest standard set as of now.

 ## Fundamentals of JavaScript